sapiccolo/BusFactorX/README.md

 Here's a simple example of how to use BusFactorX:

-Let B be a biadjacency scipy sparse row matrix representing a bipartite graph of people to tasks, the bus-factor of B can be computed with:
+Let B be a biadjacency scipy sparse row matrix representing a bipartite graph of people and tasks, the bus-factor of B can be computed with:

 ```python
 from busfactorx import Project